 Want to know more about how to raise the humidity for your Nerve Plant and other houseplants?
 Check out our detailed humidity guide.

 If your Nerve Plant has yellow patches all over the leaves then they may be scorched by the sun.
-This happens when your Nerve Plant receives too much direct sunlight.
+This happens when your plant receives too much direct sunlight.

-Nerve Plants like medium light, at most bright indirect light, so avoid placing them right next to windows.
+These plants like medium light, at most bright indirect light, so avoid placing them right next to windows.
 Watch out even more during summer as the sunlight is a lot stronger which means the leaves will burn a lot quicker.
+If leaf burn is why your Nerve Plant is dying, you’ll notice the burnt patches on the side facing the sun.

 Whilst rarer than some of the other reasons, your Nerve Plant might be dying due to a pest infestation.
 They can be susceptible to gnats, mealybugs and scale insects.
 They suck on the plant’s leaves which damages them and leaves behind yellow patches and holes.